UNDERSTANDING POETRY - 2025/6

 The learning and teaching strategy is designed to deliver subject knowledge, to develop cognitive and analytical skills, and to develop in-depth transferable, practical, and professional skills in communication and presentation (both verbal and written).
 Specifically, the lectures deliver the knowledge and skills needed to understand, analyse, and enjoy poetry, critical and theoretical approaches to reading and studying poetry, key issues, terminologies, and contexts involved in studying poetry, with detailed knowledge of the formal elements of poetry in English, and detailed knowledge of the historical, social, cultural, global and intellectual contexts of poetic writing.
 The weekly seminars involve student-led discussions that develop skills in communication and in working individually as well as part of a group, encouraging a range of perspectives from different backgrounds and cultures.
 The seminars also provide students with instruction on planning and implementing timetables for work and on presenting ideas coherently under time constraints, fostering organizational skills.

-At FHEQ Level 4, each module is taught in a one-hour lecture and a one-hour seminar, every week.
+At FHEQ Level 4, each module is taught in lectures and seminars, every week.
 Students are introduced to subject knowledge through the lectures.
 Further subject knowledge (e.g. web- links, critical reading, podcasts) is made available through SurreyLearn, which enables students to develop IT skills in accessing and utilising digital resources, such as online poetry performances and collections.
 Seminars, in which students are expected to have done core reading and to discuss this in class with their tutor and peers, serve to ground this subject knowledge further and to give students a reasonable level of attainment in the programme’s cognitive, practical and transferable skills.
 Discussions in seminars and workshops aim to give students further practical and transferable skills in working with others, learning from supportive peer-based feedback, and in using rhetorical skills for argument.
 This prepares students for the formative assessment of the close reading, and the summative assessment of a written essay.

 The learning and teaching methods include a combination of lecture materials, seminars, captured content, guided learning and independent learning